Skip to content

 This indicator is disabled as the company does not source from scheme/plasma smallholders.

-The company reports the coordinates of its 11 supplying plantations, some static maps are reported of eight "neighbouring independent outgrower/smallholder", but these do not clearly cover all 11 supplying plantations.
+The company reports the coordinates and static maps of all 11 supplying plantations.

 • Y